 TOUR THE REINA SOFIA WITH CONTEXT

-For those who want a closer look at the wider collection, we have developed a Reina Sofía Tour led by art historians, new for Fall 2016!
+For those who want a closer look at the wider collection, book a Reina Sofía Tour led by local art historians.

 For history buffs, our Spanish Civil War Tour in Madrid makes Reina Sofia its final stop to provide an in depth explanation of Picasso’s Guernica within the context of the Spanish Civil War.
 We also offer many other Madrid walking tours.